University-of-Ottawa-OSSH-Club/About-Us/README.md

    Although we have been encouraged to use proprietary platforms to promote our club, we do not believe in this.
 Please help to promote us using Github/Gitter, Mastodon, Diaspora, Friendica, IRC, Pleroma, Matrix - we support open standards, and the fediverse.
 Honestly, we aren't interested in members that just use F***book.

    For obvious reasons, we are no longer using Freenode.
-If you are using IRC, please find us at #OSSH on EFNET!
+If you are using IRC, please find us at #OSSH on Libera!

    Cheers!